-If your system does not use an asynchronous transfer mode (ATM) adapter for network connections, you can quickly set up your system for general use through Quick Setup.
+If your system does not use an asynchronous transfer mode (ATM) adapter for network connections, you quickly can set up your system for general use by using the Quick Setup application.
 As shown in Figure 7-2, Quick Setup requires you to answer a few simple questions about basic system configuration items.
 Quick Setup is a task-oriented application that leads you step by step through basic system configuration tasks.
 If your system configuration needs are not complicated, using Quick Setup is a way to quickly get your system up and running on the network.
 Quick Setup also has online help if you need assistance.
 If you need to configure additional items, you have the option to use the Custom Setup application later.